LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 2. This pointer points to a regular C structure with the first entry being a pointer.
 Note: for any C\++ ICD's that implement VK objects directly as C\++ classes.
-The C\++ compiler may put a vtable at offset zero if your class is virtual.
+The C\++ compiler may put a vtable at offset zero if your class is non-POD due to the use of a virtual function.
 In this case use a regular C structure (see below).

 3. The loader checks for a magic value (ICD\_LOADER\_MAGIC) in all the created dispatchable objects, as follows (see include/vulkan/vk\_icd.h):